Akaflieg-Freiburg/enroute/index.markdown

 # … and what's with the name?

-Every pilot in the world knows the name "enroute" as the title of the second chapter of the [Aeronautical Information Publication](https://en.wikipedia.org/wiki/Aeronautical_Information_Publication), or AIP.
+Every pilot in the world knows the name "Enroute" as the title of the second chapter of the [Aeronautical Information Publication](https://en.wikipedia.org/wiki/Aeronautical_Information_Publication), or AIP.
 The AIP is a manual published by every state that contains thorough